 Do you have permission to install cabinets in my street?

 Yes.
-Swish Fibre has been granted Code Powers by Ofcom and is a recommended Communications Provider by Openreach.
-We have worked closely with your local authority to ensure the planning and coordination of our build programme is achieved to a high standard.
-All cabinet locations have been approved by the local authority.
+Swish Fibre has been granted Code Powers by Ofcom and all other necessary permissions to undertake the work required.
+We have worked closely with your local authority to ensure the planning and coordination of our build programme and all cabinet locations have been approved.

 Will my street be closed to traffic and will you leave my street the same way you found it?

 Information about the start and end date of any road closure will be published on www.roadworks.org by your local authority.
-Swish Fibre will be issued a permit by the local authority prior to any works commencing.
-If we need to undertake any excavation work on the road or the pavement, we will reinstate it as close to the original surface as possible.
-For example, we will re-instate existing paving slabs or apply a covering of new tarmac, which will blend in to the existing pavement over time.
+Swish Fibre will be issued a permit prior to any works commencing.
+If we need to undertake any excavation work on the road or the pavement, we will reinstate it as close to the original surface as possible within 14-days.
+For example, we will re-instate existing paving slabs or apply a covering of new tarmac, which will blend into the existing pavement over time.
 If you have any concerns about access to your property, please get in touch with the contractors on-site and they will assist you.

 What happens if I have a problem with the works being carried out?

-When will I be able to get ultrafast full fibre broadband from Swish Fibre?
+When will I be able to connect to Swish Fibre?

-We’ll be in touch with you once your home is ready to be connected to our network.
-In the meantime, you can register your interest at swishfibre.com/marlow to be kept up to date with progress.
+We’ll be in touch with you once your home is ready to be connected to the Swish Fibre network.
+In the meantime, you can register your interest at www.swishfibre.com to be kept up-to-date on progress.